Isotel/mixedsim/README.md

 - Mechatronis Example and visualization using Blender

 - NgSpice Simulator as a Development Framework for Algorithm & Embedded Firmware Developers

+## Motivation: Standard ngSpice Model Library

+Motivation has started to collect, modify, repair and verify freely available spice models into a common library.

+Got interested to join, just open a case on github or [contact me directly](mailto:uros@isotel.eu)